emmercm/rpi-cast/README.md

   -h, --hifiberry-overlay string   HiFiBerry overlay to configure
                                    Optional, only needs to be done once

+  -i, --input-source string        Pattern for the PulseAudio sources to use
+                                   Default: alsa_input

-  -l, --loopback-sink string       Pattern for PulseAudio sink to loopback to
+  -l, --loopback-sink string       Pattern for the PulseAudio sinks to loopback to
                                    Default: alsa_output

-  -s, --silence-timeout number     Stop casting after some seconds of silence
+  -st, --silence-timeout number    Stop casting after some seconds of silence
                                    Default: 300

+  -v, --volume number              PulseAudio source volume percentage
+                                   Default: 100

-  -v, --volume-threshold number    Minimum volume threshold to start casting
+  -vt, --volume-threshold number   Minimum volume threshold to start casting
                                    Default: 0.005

 HiFiBerry overlays: